junxit/us-congress-bills-111/metadata.md

 - 2009-04-30 — Introduced in House
 - 2009-04-30 — Introduced in House
 - 2009-04-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-05-06 — Committee Consideration and Mark-up Session Held.
+- 2009-05-06 — Ordered to be Reported by Unanimous Consent.
+- 2009-05-12 — Considered under suspension of the rules. (consideration: CR H5436-5437)
+- 2009-05-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+388.
+- 2009-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-12 — Mr. Lynch moved to suspend the rules and agree to the resolution.
+- 2009-05-12 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5436)
+- 2009-05-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5436)